 Whether it is a family day out or your solo trip across Sydney CBD, there can be nothing more delightful than enjoying the local culture via local foods.
 So, here we are presenting some of the popular and best street food markets and food halls in Sydney CBD for tourists.
-These places offer a wide range of options from gourmet fare to dishes from locally sourced raw materials and some of most popular stops for Sydney city tours.
+These places offer a wide range of options from gourmet fare to dishes from locally sourced raw materials and some of most popular stops for Sydney city private tours.

 Best Street food Halls in Sydney

 The Rocks Market

 It is said if you haven’t visited the Rocks Market, you haven’t truly experienced the food culture of Sydney.
 The Rocks Market is known for its high-class restaurants, gourmet street food, rustic cafes, curated artisanal wares, and so on.
 Devote your Friday night to coffee, music, and beer, as you unwind for the upcoming weekend at the Rocks.
 You can also visit the pop-up stores to get a glimpse of the local artists’ creations and buy any if you want to.

 There’s even more!
 You can get a marvelous view of both the Opera House and the Sydney Harbour and Bridge getting soaked in the rays of the setting sun.
 Make sure to include the Rocks Market in your Sydney private tour bucket list!

 Address: George St, The Rocks NSW 2000, Australia